amrtechguy/cpp-lab/README.md

 All projects will be listed here ordered from oldest to latest.

 ### [0] CSV library
-It writes to CSV files.
+It handles CSV files including searching, adding, updating, and deleting from them.

 ### [1] Write less
 A fast way to generate text blocks using shortcuts that you provide.